asmodehn/complexity/PITCHME.md

 @ul[spaced]
 - Science is the process of doubting everything to extract knowledge from the world.
 - That knowledge can then be transferred to others so they can use it.
-- Math is the toolbox to express that knowledge so it can be transferred.
+- Math is the toolbox to express that knowledge so that it can be transferred.
 @ulend

 ---